WILSA© Conditioning Alters the Physical Properties of Water and Other Polar Fluids

 The viscosity of a fluid is a property arising from collisions between neighboring particles moving at different velocities within the fluid.
 It is a quantity expressing the magnitude of internal friction, as measured by the force per unit area, resisting a flow in which parallel layers move relative to one another.

-Changes in the surface tension of a fluid as a result of adding chemicals can either change viscosity very little (at low use concentrations) or potentially increase viscosity - in many instances, adding chemicals to a fluid can result in filters being clogged with the chemicals themselves.
+Changes in the surface tension of a fluid as a result of adding chemicals can either affect viscosity very little (at low use concentrations) or potentially increase viscosity - in many instances, adding chemicals to a fluid can result in filters being clogged with the chemicals themselves.
 In either instance, adding surface active agents (surfactants) to a fluid only reduces the surface tension of the fluid at its interface with air.

 Surfactants have molecular structures that have weaker bonding capabilities than water, and are disliked by water (hydrophobic).
 When surfactants are added to a volume of water, they are promoted to is surface in disproportionate numbers and form a "boundary layer" at the surface of the water which has a lower surface tension than within the bulk of the water.